MHassan05/Pokec-Social-Network-Analysis/README.md

-## Pokec Discrete Structures Analysis
+## Pokec Social Network Analysis : Discrete Structure Project

+- This project was developed as part of the Discrete Structures course to analyze the Pokec social network dataset using C++.

 This repository contains a C++ project that performs various discrete mathematical analyses on the Pokec social network dataset.
 The project implements concepts such as propositions, quantifiers, sets, relations, functions, graph theory, and more.

 ### Overview